typedb/typedb/README.md

 [Apache TinkerPop](http://tinkerpop.apache.org),
 and [JanusGraph](http://janusgraph.org).

+### Package hosting
+Package repository hosting is graciously provided by  [Cloudsmith](https://cloudsmith.com).
+Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store and share packages in any format, to any place, with total confidence.

 ## Licensing

 It's released under the Mozilla Public License 2.0 (MPL 2.0).
 For license information, please see [LICENSE](https://github.com/typedb/typedb/blob/master/LICENSE).